mrndhlovu/soccer-leagues-dashboard/README.md

 * Used the Chrome devtools also to edit the webpage CSS on the fly and then implement the changes on the style.css file.

 * Responsive testing was done with the help of flex-box and bootstrap grip templates.
-Found that bootstrap grids works well with adjusting content to fit in a particular screen size and adding flex-box and justify-content helped to align container properly.
+Found that bootstrap grids work well with adjusting content to fit in a particular screen size and adding flex-box and justify-content helped to align container properly.
 * Using the Google development tools, particularly the toggle device toolbar and css media queries, the dashboard card alignment to different mobile screen sizes easy.
 * CSS validation was tested using https://jigsaw.w3.org/css-validator/

 > HTML Testing

-* HTML's  validation was checked using https://validator.w3.org/
+* HTML’s validation was checked using https://validator.w3.org/

 ## Bugs
 ___
 * Text over flows and doesn't display properly if the text string is too long when you hover over the Goals Conceded donut, making it hard to read.
 * Team badges are not the same size, so some images appear cropped.
-* Flags on the fixtures table dissappear in mobile view.
+* Flags on the fixtures table disappear in mobile view.

 ## Deployment
 ___